Accepting help from others can be difficult. especially for someone who has low self-esteem.

-Even for high self-esteem people, accepting help from others could be perceived as a sign of weakness.
+Even for high self-esteem people, they can be too proud to accept help from others as they perceive it as a sign of weakness.

 You want to do everything yourself.
 You want to be the one providing help to others.
 But what if one day you aren’t able to do so?